-- .1 Independent vertical sections fabricated from rolled flat steel sheets bolted together to form rigid, completely enclosed assembly. - Dimensions: 2324 mm (91.5") high, 381 mm (15") deep and 508 mm (20") wide, except as noted on the Drawings. - .3 Assembled sections into a group having a common power bus and forming an enclosure to which additional sections may be readily added. - .4 Design for all power and control connections to be made from the front.
+- .1 Independent vertical sections fabricated from rolled flat steel sheets bolted together to form rigid, completely enclosed assembly. - .2 Dimensions: 2324 mm (91.5") high, 381 mm (15") deep and 508 mm (20") wide, except as noted on the Drawings. - .3 Assembled sections into a group having a common power bus and forming an enclosure to which additional sections may be readily added. - .4 Design for all power and control connections to be made from the front.
 All bus and feeder bolted connections shall be accessible from the front. - .5 Sections with horizontal wiring spaces top and bottom and with 102 mm full height vertical wiring spaces with cable tie supports.
 Insulate wireways from horizontal and vertical bus. - .6 Each vertical section divided into compartment units, minimum 152 mm high, as indicated. - .7 Each unit to have complete top and bottom steel plate for isolation between units. - .8 Horizontal wireways, equipped with cable supports, across top and bottom, extending full width of motor control centre, isolated from busbars by steel barriers. - .9 Vertical wireways c/w doors for load and control conductors extending full height of vertical sections, and equipped with cable tie supports.
-Installation wiring to units accessible with doors open and units in place. - .10 Stab opening protection: Removable protective caps. - .11 Isolation barriers between units and wireways. - .12 Openings, with removable cover plates, in side of vertical sections for horizontal wiring between sections. - .13 Incoming cables to enter at top and/or bottom. - .14 Provision for outgoing cables to exit via top and/or bottom. - .15 Removable lifting means. - Provision for future extension of both ends of motor control centre including busbars without need for further drilling, cutting or preparation in field.
+Installation wiring to units accessible with doors open and units in place. - .10 Stab opening protection: Removable protective caps. - .11 Isolation barriers between units and wireways. - .12 Openings, with removable cover plates, in side of vertical sections for horizontal wiring between sections.